Disclosing and/or filing a complaint

 Disclosing simply means telling someone what happened.
 Survivors disclose for a variety of reasons.

-All survivors are entitled to Support, Resources, and Accommodations (S/R/A), whether or not they decide to file an official complaint.
+All survivors are entitled to Support, Resources, and Accommodations (S/R/A), whether or not they decide to file an official complaint and regardless of where/when their experience happened.

 How to make a disclosure